 - Disinfection – Bacterial sanitation and the inactivation of viruses and cysts.

-- Oxidation of Organics – Including organics causing color, taste and odor problems, some detergents and pesticides, phenols, VOCs, turbidity control and micro flocculation of soluble organics.
+- Oxidation of Organics – Including organics causing color, taste, and odor problems, reducing some detergents, phenols, VOCs, turbidity control, and micro flocculation of soluble organics.

 There are two Methods to Generate Ozone: